 How to Set Up Your Own DIY Photo Booth

 From wedding receptions to baby showers to birthday parties, photo booths are all the rage.
-Skip the expensive rental booth and create a one-of-a-kind booth for your next party or event with our step-by-step instructions.
+Skip the expensive rental and create a one-of-a-kind booth with props and a backdrop for your next party or event using our step-by-step instructions and free printable templates.

 - digital point-and-shoot camera

 - backdrop stand (optional)

 The Camera Equipment

 A basic digital point-and-shoot camera works perfectly for a DIY photo booth.
 You’ll also need a tripod that’s tall enough to extend to eye level and a remote shutter release for the camera (available online or at camera shops.)
 A remote shutter release allows guests to take their own photo, letting you enjoy the party instead of playing photographer all night.
 Some attach to the camera with a cable, others operate wirelessly.

 For a truly professional photo booth, good lighting is a must.
 A spotlight and photography umbrella (available online or at camera supply shops) diffuses the light and adds a flattering glow to friends’ faces.
 If you opt against lighting equipment, turn your camera’s flash on or place a floor lamp beside the camera facing the backdrop.